hk21702/YA-GCal-Notion-Sync-Script/README.md

 #### Triggers

 Triggers is an Apps Script feature that allows for the script to be ran automatically based on a variety of events.
 Triggers can be set to activate at a certain time, every x amount of time, whenever your Google Calendar is updated, and more!

+Click the **clock** icon on the left side of the screen to get to the triggers page.
+Then add a trigger with settings of your choosing. ***The function to be run should be set to ```main```***

+You can have multiple triggers.
+It is recommended that you have one based on a time interval of your choosing, and another based on your Google calendars being updated.

+To set up the calendar update trigger, set the **event source** to be ```From calendar``` and fill out the **owner email field**.

+To set up interval based triggers, set the **event source** to ```Time-driven```.
+Pick anything for the type of time based trigger though it should probably be set to something like every 15 minutes.

 ## Known limitations/Bugs